Fed surprises, sticks to stimulus as it cuts growth outlook

 “We could begin later this year.
 But even if we do that, the subsequent steps will be dependent on continued progress in the economy,” Bernanke said.
 “We don’t have a fixed calendar schedule.
 But we do have the same basic framework that I described in June.”

-The decision not to taper bond purchases faced a single dissent, from Kansas City Federal Reserve Bank President Esther George, who said she was worried about financial bubbles due to the Fed’s low rate policy.
-George has dissented at every Fed policy meeting this year.
+The decision not to taper bond purchases faced a single dissent.
+Kansas City Federal Reserve Bank President Esther George, who has dissented at every Fed policy meeting this year, repeated her concerns that the low-rate policy could lead to asset bubbles.

-Fed Governor Sarah Raskin, who has been nominated to take a top job at the U.S. Treasury, did not participate.
+Fed Governor Sarah Raskin, who has been nominated to take a top job at the U.S. Treasury, did not participate in the meeting.

-The Fed reiterated that it would not start to raise interest rates at least until unemployment falls to 6.5 percent, as long as inflation does not threaten to go above 2.5 percent.
+The central bank reiterated that it would not start to raise rates at least until the unemployment rate fell to 6.5 percent, as long as inflation did not threaten to go above 2.5 percent.
 The U.S. jobless rate in August was 7.3 percent.

-Most policymakers, 12 out of 17, projected the first rate hike would not come until 2015, even though the forecasts suggested they would likely hit their threshold for considering a rate rise as early as next year.
+Most policymakers, 12 out of 17, projected the first rate hike would not come until 2015, even though the forecasts suggested they could hit their threshold for considering a rate rise next year.

-Additional reporting by Jonathan Spicer and Jennnifer Ablan in New York, Jason Lange in Washington and Ann Saphir in San Francisco; Editing by Krista Hughes and Tim Ahmann
+Additional reporting by Jonathan Spicer and Jennnifer Ablan in New York, Jason Lange in Washington and Ann Saphir in San Francisco; Editing by Krista Hughes, Tim Ahmann and Philip Barbara